sohailalam2/markdown-extractor/README.md

 - Parse markdown content.
 We use [marked](https://github.com/markedjs/marked)
 - Extract YAML metadata information about your markdown content.
 We use [js-yaml](https://github.com/nodeca/js-yaml)
 - Convert markdown to HTML and easily extract data from DOM nodes by passing selectors.
 We use [cheerio](https://github.com/cheeriojs/cheerio)
+- Support for both NodeJS and Browser
+- Browser standalone package also available at `dist/bundle.min.js`

 ## 💡 How does it work?